-Cable ties are a great way to bundle cables or other things that need a-bundlin'.
+Cable ties are a great way to bundle cables or other things that need bundling.
 Many people are familiar with the ubiquitous nylon cable ties, but did you know there are metal ties as well?
 Frequently made of stainless steel or aluminum, these ties provide things nylon ties often can't, including strength, durability and heat resistance.
 But which metal tie should you use?
-Let's take a look:
+Let's look:

 Aluminum cable ties are often found in industrial environments, where they need to be durable and long-lasting, more so than standard nylon ties.
 Aluminum ties are lightweight but, non-flammable, UV resistant, and can withstand extremely high and low temperatures, which makes them great for challenging environments.
 They can be used for cable, conduit and equipment bundling, attaching marker plates for pipe identification, and many other applications.

-Panduit's Pan-Alum MLT Series ties are available in 5 colors for color coded identification.
+Panduit's Pan-Alum MLT Series ties are available in a permanent self-locking design.

 Coated metal ties are used in industries where you don't want metal particles to contaminate your product.
 Examples include the food industry, healthcare and pharmaceuticals.
 A plastic coating help keeps them sterile.
 So why use metal at all?
 Well, there's the strength issue, but additionally, the key is detectability.
 For high volume, crowded applications where ties may become easily hidden, the metal allows them to be easily found and removed when the time comes.